PlummersSoftwareLLC/Primes/Prime6502Assembly/solution_3/README.md

 The results of the sieve run are shown on the LCD.
 It consists of two lines:

 - A line reporting the number of primes identified during the run: `Count: nnnnn`
-- A line indicating if the prime count is valid: `Valid: Y` or `Valid: N`
+- A line indicating if the prime count is valid: `Valid: yes` or `Valid: no`

 Runtime is not reported, as the breadboard computer has no concept of time in its current configuration.